Stoke-on-Trent: Theatre and Performing Arts

 The city's main theatre is the 1,603-person capacity Regent Theatre, which is in Hanley.
 Nearby is the main concert hall, the Victoria Hall.
 The purpose-built theatre in the round New Vic Theatre is just outside the city's boundary in Newcastle-under-Lyme.
 The Victorian Kings Hall in Stoke-on-Trent Town Hall is used for smaller events.
 In Burslem, the Queen's Theatre has been refurbished and restored at private expense.

 The Stoke-on-Trent Repertory Theatre is based in Stoke and puts on amateur productions.
 The previously city council-run Mitchell Memorial Youth Theatre, based in Hanley, completed its £4.3m refurbishment in 2011 and is now known as the Mitchell Arts Centre.
 It is named in honour of one of the city's most famous sons, Reginald Mitchell, designer of the World War II fighter plane, the Spitfire.

 The city also has been the home to some long-running cultural organisations, including B arts, founded in the 80s as an all-female-led, participatory arts organisation.
 The founders were street theatre directors Hilary Hughes, Gill Gill and Yvonne Male.

-Culture

 Cinema

 In December 2015, a new nine-screen Cineworld cinema opened in Hanley.
 It is situated at The Hive which is an extension to the Intu Potteries shopping centre.

 There is an Odeon multiplex cinema located in Festival Park.
 The independent volunteer-run art-house cinema, The Stoke-on-Trent Film Theatre, is located very near the railway station; it shows art-house and subtitled films, as well as films that have finished their run in larger cinemas.